 You can book a guided tour of the palace, which takes half an hour.
 Tours are available in English and Italian and are led by a genuine descendant of the Biscari family.

 For more information, please visit the palace website.
-You can also contact them by e-mail.
+There, you can also contact them by e-mail.

 In the palace, you can feel the atmosphere of the past and marvel at the living conditions of the wealthy.